MichaelRinglein/BootstrapAccordionNoJS/README.md

-# BootrapAccordionNoJS
+# BootstrappAccordionNoJS
-The Bootrap Accordion with the collapse functionality but without the Bootstrap.js or jQuery.js (or other external JS libraries)
+The Bootstrap Accordion with the collapse functionality but without the Bootstrap.js or jQuery.js (or other external JS libraries)

 ## Why this project?
 The accordion is part of a series of animation I make for a client.
 Those animations are loaded into already existing websites.